uimarshall/Embedding-Images-and-Video/README.md

 ## Acknowledgments

-​

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Fontawesome
+- Our Stand up teams

   ​
 ## �� License
 ​
 This project is [MIT](lic.url) licensed.